Podcast

 For the listeners

 Liz emphasises the need to acknowledge and discuss race, ethnicity, and culture in early childhood education.
-Conversations about race, culture, and ethnicity should be at the forefront of early years education, serving as a golden thread that runs through the sector.
-Liz explains that centring these conversations and including diverse voices in early years frameworks can lead to richer, more inclusive educational experiences.
+Conversations about race, culture, and ethnicity should serve as a golden thread that runs through the sector.
+Centring these conversations and diverse voices in Early Years can lead to richer, more inclusive educational experiences for young children.

 Anti-racist practice and social media